Oncostat/grstat/tests/testthat/_snaps/ae-tables.md

       # A tibble: 18 x 5
          .id           label                                   variable       Control Treatment
          <fct>         <fct>                                   <fct>          <chr>   <chr>
-       1 max_grade     "Patient maximum AE grade"              No declared AE 3       5
+       1 max_grade     "Patient maximum AE grade"              No AE reported 3       5
        2 max_grade     "Patient maximum AE grade"              Grade 1        23      15
        3 max_grade     "Patient maximum AE grade"              Grade 2        32      30
        4 max_grade     "Patient maximum AE grade"              Grade 3        27      27
        5 max_grade     "Patient maximum AE grade"              Grade 4        13      21
        6 max_grade     "Patient maximum AE grade"              Grade 5        2       2
-       7 any_grade_sup "Patient had at least one AE of grade"  No declared AE 3       5
+       7 any_grade_sup "Patient had at least one AE of grade"  No AE reported 3       5
        8 any_grade_sup "Patient had at least one AE of grade"  Grade ≥ 1      97      95
        9 any_grade_sup "Patient had at least one AE of grade"  Grade ≥ 2      74      80
       10 any_grade_sup "Patient had at least one AE of grade"  Grade ≥ 3      42      50
       11 any_grade_sup "Patient had at least one AE of grade"  Grade ≥ 4      15      23
       12 any_grade_sup "Patient had at least one AE of grade"  Grade = 5      2       2
-      13 any_grade_eq  "Patient had at least one AE of grade " No declared AE 3       5
+      13 any_grade_eq  "Patient had at least one AE of grade " No AE reported 3       5
       14 any_grade_eq  "Patient had at least one AE of grade " Grade 1        85      79
       15 any_grade_eq  "Patient had at least one AE of grade " Grade 2        59      51
       16 any_grade_eq  "Patient had at least one AE of grade " Grade 3        30      32